vitejs/vite/docs/guide/api-vite-environment.md

 class DevEnvironment {
   /**
    * Unique identifier for the environment in a Vite server.
-   * By default Vite exposes 'browser' and 'node' environments.
+   * By default Vite exposes 'client' and 'ssr' environments.
    */
   name: string
   /**